 \section{A Parametric Inference Technique for Diffusion Processes}

-Here we introduce a procedure for the parametric inference problem of diffusion processes which is motivated by the recent computational results in \cite{Krumscheid2013,Krumscheid_pre2}.
-In fact, here we extend and generalize the introduced procedure further to make it more amenable to a theoretical treatment.
+Here we introduce a procedure for the parametric inference problem of diffusion processes which is motivated by the recent computational results in \cite{Krumscheid2013,Kalliadasis2015}.
+In fact, we extend and generalise the introduced procedure further to make it more amenable to a theoretical treatment.
 Specifically, consider the following $d$-dimensional It{\^o} SDE